 The design of every underground stormwater system is unique, so it’s important to develop a site-specific plan.
 However, the first step in this process should always be the same: completing a soil evaluation.
 This will determine the properties of the soil, any limiting zone depths, and the applicable infiltration rate.

 As part of the soil evaluation, an infiltration test will be performed at the infiltration interface elevation.
-For an underground stormwater storage system, this elevation is the stone/soil interface at the invert of the system.
+For an underground infiltration basin, this elevation is the stone/soil interface at the invert of the system.

 The most common test is a double-ring infiltrometer test where a double cylinder is embedded into the native soil and both the inner and outer cylinders are filled with water.
 As the water is allowed to percolate into the native soil, the results of the drop in the inner cylinder are measured.
 This data is recorded in conjunction with the length of the test, providing a rate in inches per hour.